Skitus/openCV/README.md

-## Thisfunctionality is without geo coordinates
+## This functionality is without geo coordinates

 ## Instruction
 1. **node -v** need to be 16.18.0